 Surviving Fighters as a percentage of fighters present on the airbase (%) and Average number of surviving fighters.

-Surviving Fuel Bladders as a percentage of fuel bladders present on the airbase (%) and the average number of surviving fuel bladders.

 Miss Percentage of the missiles and the average number of missiles missed.

 The Monte Carlo model revealed a flat response surface in terms of the miss percentage of enemy missiles.
 This was not wholly unexpected since the factors that drove the probability of a missile hit or miss was the number of missiles fired in the Monte Carlo versus the number of aircraft hidden underneath the shelters.
 The number of surviving friendly aircraft showed a similar linear response surface.